Neo-Hao/grokking-relational-database-design/README.md

 ## Table of contents (for this code repo)

-[This book](https://mng.bz/1J2q) is currently in the Manning Early Access Program (MEAP).
-Via MEAP, you can read chapters as they are written, and get the finished version as soon as it’s ready, and receive the print book long before it's in bookstores.

-There are currently 8 chapters planned for this book.
-The following table of contents lists the chapters that are currently available in the MEAP, and the chapters that are planned for the final book.
+[This book](https://mng.bz/1J2q) is publised by Manning Publications.
+The print, ebook, and audio versions are available at https://mng.bz/1J2q.
+There are 8 chapters planned for this book.
+The table of contents are as follows:

 - Chapter 1 - Introduction to Database and SQL ([code](./chapter_01/))
 - Chapter 2 - Related Tables and More SQL ([code](./chapter_02/))